voidvoxel/gc/README.md

 should be particularly suitable for learning purposes and is open for all kinds of optimization (PRs welcome!).

+The original motivation for `gc` *(the parent fork)* was the original author's desire to write [their own LISP implementation in C][https://github.com/mkirchner/stutter], entirely from scratch - and that required garbage collection.

-The original motivation for `gc` is my desire to write [my own LISP][stutter] in C, entirely from scratch - and that required garbage collection.
+Ironically enough, my original motivation for `vgc` *(this fork)* is my desire to write [my own programming language][valiant] in C, entirely from scratch - and that also required garbage collection.

 ### Acknowledgements

-This work would not have been possible without the ability to read the work of others, most notably the [Boehm GC][boehm], orangeduck's [tgc][tgc] (which also follows the ideals of being tiny and simple), and [The Garbage Collection Handbook][garbage_collection_handbook].
+This work would not have been possible without the ability to read the work of others, most notably the [Boehm GC][boehm], orangeduck's [tgc][tgc] (which also follows the ideals of being tiny and simple), [The Garbage Collection Handbook] [garbage_collection_handbook], and [mkirchner](https://github.com/mkirchner).

 ## Table of contents